imyuvii/imyuvii-static/content/posts/last-flight-php7.md

 draft: false
 categories: [php]
 tags: [apache, lamp, mysql, php, php5, php7, ubuntu]
+description: "What really changed?
+How safe is it to update?
+This post will answer these questions and give you a taste of what's to come with PHP7"
 ---
 Eleven years after its 5.0 release, a new major version is finally coming our way!.
 PHP7 is out, and it’s time to get your code ready.
 I’ve already started migrating from [5.6 to 7](http://php.net/manual/en/migration70.php), Here is the official document for Migration PHP 5.6 to 7.